commonsyllabi/explorer/README.md

 ### todo

 - should move the logic of parsing uuid from handlers to the authenticate function (i.e. it returns directly a uuid, not a string)
+- definitely add a middleware authentication and pass it around (then, in protected routes, check if the uuid is Nil, then abort)

 - think about user input validation/sanitization
 - tests
     - take a look at the kinds of tests which should be in the handlers, and in the models (re: input validation, etc.)